 “Wasn’t that game something?” she says.
 “So exciting, the best I’ve ever seen him play.”
 She and Popi watched the game last night together on the TV in their bedroom before going to sleep.
-The commercials that come with a nationally televised broadcast, which this was, pushed the game later into the night and so this one had to be watched in bed.
+The commercials that come with a nationally televised broadcast, which this was, pushed the game later into the night and so they had to watch in bed.

-I’m a Knicks fan at heart but I now find myself rooting for the Heat too.
+I’m a Knicks fan at heart but I now find myself occasionally rooting for the Heat.
 It makes Popi happy and so it makes me happy.
 When the Heat beat the Thunder in the Finals later this month I feel as if I’ve won as well.

 A few weeks after the season I receive a letter in my mailbox.
-When my conversations with Popi first started I was the one educating him—on the rules, some of the game’s X’s and O’s, players’ backgrounds.
+When my basketball chats with Popi first started I was the one educating him—on the rules, some of the game’s X’s and O’s, player backgrounds.
 One time late last summer Popi called asking what “the post” was.
-He had been reading that LeBron was working on his “post game” after losing to the Mavericks and wanted to know what that meant.
+He had read that LeBron was working on his “post game” after losing to the Mavericks and wanted to know what that meant.

 Now Popi has started cutting out basketball articles from the Sun Sentinel and mailing them to me.
 He especially likes those focusing on the business of sports.
-The one that I open on this day is a story breaking down the Heat’s current salary cap situation, but before I can finish reading it Popi calls to ask if I received any mail.
+The envelope I open on this day is a story breaking down the Heat’s current salary cap situation.
+Before I can finish reading it Popi calls to ask if I received any mail.

 “I’m looking at the article you sent me now,” I say.
-He then proceeds to explain its contents to me and what the Heat would need to do in order to sign Ray Allen, which they do later that month.
+He then proceeds to explain its contents to me and what the Heat would need to do in order to ink Ray Allen, who a month later signs with the team.